The SRHS College and Career Center provides valuable services to students in the college planning process, including:

 Letters of Recommendation

 Many schools require letters of recommendation for college admission.
-Typically, schools ask for two letters, which may come from teachers, counselors, employers, and/or mentor figures.
+Typically, schools ask for two letters, which may come from teachers, counselors, employers, and/or mentor figures, depending on what the college requires.
 These letters attest to your character, both academically and personally.
 Establishing strong connections early in high school with a few teachers can make it easier to ask for letters of recommendation.
 Always avoid submitting letters of recommendation from family members.

 You do not need a letter of recommendation when you apply to the SRJC, CSU system or UC system.
 However, a UC school may ask for letters of recommendation later in the admissions process as part of a supplemental review.